microsoft/vcpkg-docs/vcpkg/commands/export.md

 ## <a name="Manifest-Mode"></a>Manifest Mode

-In manifest mode, the `vcpkg export` command automatically exports everything currently installed according to the specifications in the manifest file (`vcpkg.json`).
-This streamlined approach embodies the philosophy of manifest mode, where the entire state of installed packages is determined by the manifest file.
+In manifest mode, the command exports all currently installed packes.
+The installation directory includes all the packages declared in the manifest (`vcpkg.json`) as well as their transitive dependencies.
+Run `vcpkg install` before using this command to ensure that all required packages are installed.

-This mode has a few important implications for how you use `vcpkg export`.
-Firstly, unlike in classic mode, you cannot specify individual `<portname:triplet>` arguments for the `vcpkg export` command.
+In this mode you can't specify individual packages to export.
 The command operates on the entire installed state as a single entity, respecting the dependencies and versions specified in the manifest file.

-Another key difference in manifest mode is the requirement of the `--output-dir` option.
-This option specifies the directory where the exported packages will be stored, and you must provide it when using `vcpkg export` in manifest mode.
-This is different from classic mode, where `vcpkg` selects a default output directory (`vcpkg-root`) if one is not provided.
+Another difference is the requirement of the `--output-dir` option.
+This option specifies the directory where the exported packages will be stored.

 For example, from the manifest directory
 ```no-highlight
 vcpkg export --zip --output-dir=.\exports
 ```

-exports all currently installed packages to the `.\exports` directory and compresses them into a zip file.
+Exports all currently installed packages to the `.\exports` directory in a zip file.
 The `--zip` option specifies that the exported packages should be compressed into a zip file.

 ### Standard Integration